magnumjs/mag.js/examples/tutorials/intro-part2.md

 ctrl.code is our view-model.
 This will hold what the user has typed in.
 This is the function that will run when the user submits the coupon code form (you'll see the form in the next subsection). validateCoupon is the function that validates the user's coupon code against the server via AJAX.
 However, in our case this function will mock the AJAX request instead of hitting a real server.
 We will see the implementation of this function soon.
 Another thing we expect validateCoupon to do is return a promise-like object.
-Here we take advantage by telling the promise to run options.onSuccess after it resolves.
+Here we take advantage by telling the promise to run props.onSuccess after it resolves.

-Note that options.onSuccess will come from the parent component.
+> Note that props.onSuccess will come from the parent component.
 Because of this, we can say Coupon is a callback-style component.

 Now let's look at the implementation of validateCoupon: